Filibuster takes another hit: Feinstein joins Dems’ rule-change push to pass liberal agenda

 She backed a plan to chip away at the rules bit by bit, an approach that is gaining popularity among Democrats.

-Democrats want to change the rules to achieve big goals such as an overhaul of election and immigration laws now that they control the White House and both chambers of Congress but see their agenda stymied Senate.
+Democrats want to change the rules to achieve big goals such as an overhaul of election and immigration laws now that they control the White House and both chambers of Congress but see their agenda stymied in the Senate.

 The rules require legislation to clear a 60-vote threshold to survive.
 That’s enough to kill most bills in the Senate that is divided 50-50 between Democrats and Republicans.